xanax/zx-graphics-converter/README.md

-Below is a **sample README** you can adapt for a GitHub project.
-It includes key details on features, installation, dependencies, usage, and how everything fits together.
-Feel free to tweak the tone, add pictures, or expand on any section to suit your style.

----

 # ZX Spectrum Interactive Converter

 **Convert your images into retro-style ZX Spectrum graphics** with an _infinite hill-climb_ approach.
 The program dynamically adjusts: